toyaokeke/MechCombatGame/README.md

 ### Forest Environment

-The main level where game exist is currently a forest environment.
-It is an open world environment containing bushes, trees, logs, etc. Enemies will be spawned into the environment in waves and the player will roam the area and try to survive and kill each wave of enemies.
+The main level where your player lives is a forest environment.
+It is an open world environment containing bushes, trees, logs, etc. Enemies will be spawned into the environment in waves and the player will roam the area and try to survive and kill each wave.

 ![Forest Environment Reference](docs/img/Level1/ForestEnvironmentReference.png)

 ### Player Base

 The player base is your home inside the forest environment.
-In your player base, this is where you will be able to upgrade your character's base stats, special attacks, and other things.
-Careful not to stay here for too long; if the spiders sense you are in there, they can attack and destroy your base!
+In your player base, this is where you will be able to upgrade your character's base stats, special attacks, etc.

+**WARNING:** Careful not to stay in your base for too long; if the spiders sense you are in there, they can attack and destroy your base!

 ![Player Base Reference](docs/img/Level1/PlayerBaseReference.png)